AbiGA/GA-Carousel/README.md

 # GA-Carousel
 Image Carousel built using owl carousel.
-GA-Carousel is highly customisable and can be used to any purpose.
+GA-Carousel is highly customisable and can be used for any purpose.
 ![GA-Carousel screenshot](https://github.com/AbiGA/GA-Carousel/blob/master/screenshots/carousel.png)